-As a result of our rapid growth, we expect to move our entire operations in March 1999 to an approximately 77,000 square foot facility located in Santa Clara, California.
+As a result of our rapid growth, we moved our entire operations in March 1999 to an approximately 77,000 square foot facility located in Santa Clara, California.
 This move may disrupt our business and materially adversely affect our operating results.